Book now for the term to receive 30% off New Balance Gear!

 Physical Contact

-Must be necessary, explained clearly, and with consent
+Must be necessary, explained clearly, and with verbal consent.

 Supervision